aditsachde/itko/README.md

 This API is inspiried by k-anonymity model used by HaveIBeenPwned for the purposes of improving caching, rather than for privacy.
 Introducing a database to back this API undesirable, but so is storing a billion tiny files into S3, especially when compatibile alternatives may have minimum object sizes.

 `<N>` is the first `n` bits of the hash encoded as hexadecimal.
-The contents of this file contains an array with elements of the following structure: `Hash: 265-n bits, Index: 40 bits`.
+The contents of this file contains an array with elements of the following structure: `Hash: 256 bits, Index: 40 bits`.
 This array is sorted by the `hash` to allow for binary searching.

 The value for `n` for the current log is served at `/hashes/mask`.
 The specific value for `n` can be calculated by taking the estimate for the number of certificates that will be submitted to the current shard and a target size for the individual files, then solving for a bitmask that will allow for the target to be met.

+A similar scheme is used for the dedupe cache, at `/dedupe/<N>`.
+The contents of this file contains an array with elements of the following structure: `Hash: 256 bits, Timestamp: 64 bits, Index: 40 bits`.
+This array is sorted by the `hash` to allow for binary searching.
+In this case, hash is the fingerprint of the leaf certificate.

 This API intended for use solely by the stateless proxy component, rather than other log monitors, and may change.

-A nonfunctional example of what this could look like can be found at [this commit](https://github.com/FiloSottile/sunlight/commit/13a319871f929568d8ed09f84de7c00f5dfc0df2).

 ### Maximum Merge Delay Considerations